-In the near term, we plan to grow cash flow, proved reserves and production by further exploiting our fields offshore Ghana, U.S. Gulf of Mexico, and Equatorial Guinea.
-In Ghana, we plan to continue drilling additional development and production wells at both the Jubilee and TEN fields in 2020.
-In the U.S. Gulf of Mexico, we plan to continue development drilling on existing fields and drilling multiple infrastructure-led exploration targets.
-In Equatorial Guinea, our activity set is expanding beyond production optimization projects, such as utilizing electrical submersible pumps, to include infrastructure-led exploration which, if successful, can be brought online quickly via subsea tieback to existing infrastructure.
+We plan to grow cash flow, proved reserves and production by further exploiting our fields offshore Equatorial Guinea, Ghana, and the U.S. Gulf of Mexico.
+In Equatorial Guinea, our activity set is expanding beyond production optimization projects, such as utilizing electrical submersible pumps, to include development drilling and infrastructure-led exploration which, if successful, can be brought online quickly via subsea tieback to existing infrastructure.
+In Ghana, we plan to continue drilling additional development and production wells at both the Jubilee and TEN fields starting in 2021.
+In the U.S. Gulf of Mexico, we plan to continue development drilling in existing fields and drilling multiple infrastructure-led exploration targets.
 In addition, we have sanctioned the first phase of the Greater Tortue Ahmeyim development offshore Mauritania and Senegal, which defines the timing and path to first gas.
-Beyond the phase 1 development of Greater Tortue Ahmeyim, growth could also be realized through additional development of Greater Tortue Ahmeyim and through the development of all or a portion of our other discoveries in Mauritania and Senegal.
-Additionally, our basin opening exploration activity include opportunities offshore Equatorial Guinea, Sao Tome and Principe, Cote d'Ivoire, Suriname, Namibia and South Africa.
-During 2020, we plan to mature development concepts from previous discoveries in Mauritania, Senegal and Equatorial Guinea, drill three infrastructure-led prospects and two development wells in the U.S. Gulf of Mexico, drill two infill wells in Equatorial Guinea and drill one frontier exploration well in Sao Tome and Principe.
+Beyond the Phase 1 development of Greater Tortue Ahmeyim, growth is also expected to be realized through additional development phases of Greater Tortue Ahmeyim and through the development of all or a portion of our other discoveries in Mauritania and Senegal.
+During 2021, we plan to mature development concepts from previous discoveries in Mauritania, Senegal, the U.S. Gulf of Mexico and Equatorial Guinea, as well as drill additional infrastructure-led prospects in the U.S. Gulf of Mexico.